techgrounds/techgrounds-anj-dtmr/00_cloud_project/beslissing_doc.md

 June 8, 2023

 Today I focused on learning bicep and IaC.
 I don't have any specific to write here now.

+June 12, 2023

+Today I focused on learning further about bicep.